 1622 Birthday of Jean-Baptiste Poquelin, known by the nom de plume Molière, one of France's greatest playwrights, who writes Tartuffe, School for Wives, Scapin, The Misanthrope, The Miser, and many other plays.
 At the age of 51, he collapses during a performance of his own The Imaginary Invalid and later dies.

-1879 U.S. premiere of W. S. Gilbert & Arthur Sullivan's H.M.S.
-Pinafore at the Standard Theatre, creating a sensation, and inspiring a generation of young writers to try their hands at comic operetta.
-A key moment in the development of the musical.
+1879 U.S. premiere of Gilbert and Sullivan's H.M.S.
+Pinafore at the Standard Theatre, creating a sensation and inspiring a generation of young writers to try their hands at comic operetta—a key moment in the development of the musical.

-1911 Birthday of Cy Feuer, who, in partnership with Ernest H. Martin, will produce Broadway classics Guys and Dolls, Can-Can, The Boy Friend, How To Succeed in Business Without Really Trying and Little Me.
+1911 Birthday of Cy Feuer, who, in partnership with Ernest H. Martin, produces Broadway classics Guys and Dolls, Can-Can, The Boy Friend, How To Succeed in Business Without Really Trying, and Little Me.

 1919 Just what's going on Up in Mabel's Room?
-Head to the Eltinge Theatre in New York to see this comedy by Wilson Collison and Otto Harbach.
-Enid Markey and Hazel Dawn will star for 229 performances.
+Audiences head to the Eltinge Theatre in New York to find out in the comedy by Wilson Collison and Otto Harbach.
+Enid Markey and Hazel Dawn star for 229 performances.

-1982 Opening night of the revue Forbidden Broadway at Palsson's nightclub in New York.
-Featuring showtune parodies by Gerard Alessandrini, the revue will have numerous editions at various venues over the years.
+1982 The revue Forbidden Broadway opens at Palsson's nightclub in New York.
+Featuring showtune parodies by Gerard Alessandrini, the revue has numerous editions at various venues over the years.